cedtegApps/flutter_support_chat/README.md

 # flutter_support_chat

-Flutter plugin for implemening a support chat
+Flutter plugin for implement a support chat